richarai7/citizen-dev/README.md

 ## 🎯 Purpose

-This template is designed for business users (like Flynn from the business team) who need to create serverless functions for processing data, such as CSV files uploaded to Azure Storage.
+This template is designed for business users (like Alice from the business team) who need to create serverless functions for processing data, such as CSV files uploaded to Azure Storage.
 It provides a ready-to-use Azure Function App with HTTP triggers and CI/CD pipelines.

 ## 📁 Project Structure